durjoyliw/Zoom-User-Analysis/README.md

 # Zoom Paid User Performance Analysis - COVID Impact Assessment

-Business Context
+## Business Context

-As a student of Business Analytics, I put myself as a Business Analyst of Zoom and conducted a comprehensive analysis of their paid user performance during the critical 2020-2021 period to support the Sales and Marketing teams' strategic planning and revenue recovery initiatives following the unprecedented pandemic-driven growth and subsequent market stabilization.
+In this portfolio analysis, I examined Zoom's subscription performance during the critical 2020-2021 period from the perspective of a Business Analyst supporting the Sales and Marketing teams' strategic planning and revenue recovery initiatives following the unprecedented pandemic-driven growth and subsequent market stabilization.

-Business Question
+## Business Context
+In this portfolio analysis, I examined Zoom's subscription performance during the critical 2020-2021 period from the perspective of a **Business Analyst** supporting the **Sales and Marketing teams'** strategic planning and revenue recovery initiatives following the unprecedented pandemic-driven growth and subsequent market stabilization.Business Question

 Primary Question: How did the pandemic impact our subscription revenue trends across different customer segments, and where should we focus our efforts to maintain growth momentum?
 Supporting Questions: